What Does A Mailman do?

 A mailman – or mail carrier is responsible for making sure United States Postal Service mail and packages get delivered to business and homes in their areas.
 They are usually assigned a route in a specific geo-location and will be responsible for that area.
 Some will deliver the mail on foot while others will use a mail truck for their deliveries – this will depend on whether you are a city or rural carrier.

-Skills You Need To Be A Mail Carrier
+Recommended Skills To Become A Mail Carrier

 While your interaction with people will be fairly minimal, there are times you may need to ask for a signature or have another reason to interact with the public.

 You will be dealing with very confidential information and products so honesty is an integral part of this job.

 Strength & Endurance

 Driving long hours and carrying heavy bags or boxes does require stamina and strength.
 If you are not able to lift boxes or large bins of mail you will not be able to be successful.

 Sorting and delivering mail does require a bit of organization so it is important you can manage large amounts of mail and be efficient in delivery.

 Pros & Cons Of Being A Mail Carrier